khilang/khi.rs/README.md

 argument, thus is not enclosed in brackets.

 ### Reserved characters

+TODO: Write about reserved character sequences, rather than reserved characters.

 The brackets `<`, `>`, `[`, `]`, `{`, `}`, quotes `"`, colons `:` and semicolons `;` are *reserved characters*.
 They
 cannot be used in text unless they are escaped.